Weighted sparsity regularization for source identification for elliptic PDEs: Introduction

 In \cite{grasmair10} the authors unified this result with the theory developed by the inverse problem community.
 In particular, they showed that the commonly used range condition, combined with an additional restricted injectivity condition on the forward operator, are weaker assumptions than the previously mentioned \textit{restriced isometry property}, and they proved that the former conditions are the weakest which admit linear convergence rates for the regularized problem

-Numerical experiments indicate that the identification criteria, mentioned in the previous paragraph, are not fulfilled by the forward/transfer matrix $\AAA$ associated with \eqref{eq1}-\eqref{eq2}, see Figure \ref{fig:ex0} (and appendix \ref{app:discretization} for details about the matrix $\AAA$).
-This is the main motive for the present study.
-Observe also that the inverse solution in panel (b) in Figure \ref{fig:ex0} only is nonzero close to where observations are made, i.e., close to the boundary $\partial \Omega$ of $\Omega$.
-In view of Proposition 2.3 in \cite{casas2012approximation}, this is not surprising.
+Numerical experiments indicate that the identification criteria, mentioned in the previous paragraph, are not fulfilled by the forward/transfer matrix $\AAA$ associated with \eqref{eq1}-\eqref{eq2}, see Figure \ref{fig:ex0}. \textcolor{black}{(Further details about the matrix $\AAA$ are presented in the next section and in Appendix \ref{app:discretization}.)} This is the main motive for the present study.
+Observe also that the inverse solution in panel (b) in Figure \ref{fig:ex0} only is nonzero close to where observations are made, i.e., close to the boundary $\partial \Omega$ of $\Omega$. \textcolor{black}{This type of "behaviour" was not only observed with $\alpha=10^{-4}$, but in every experiment we performed with standard sparsity regularization.
+In view of the analysis presented in Appendix \ref{app:standard}, see also Proposition 2.3 in \cite{casas2012approximation}, this is not surprising.}

 Many researchers have explored the use of sparsity regularization in connection with PDEs, see, e.g., \cite{casas2012approximation,casas2013parabolic,Golmohammadi2018,herman2020randomization,Xiang_2020,li2019sparse,Rudy2009,Wang2012}.
 However, as far as the authors know, the use of weighted $\ell^1$-regularization to solve inverse source problems for PDEs, employing only boundary measurements, has not previously been attempted.
 In \cite{mehr_2015} the authors apply an iterative reweighted $\ell^1$-regularization technique \cite{candes2008enhancing} to recover sources, but their approach differs significantly from ours and involve data recorded at equidistant locations inside the domain.